WojciechMarczewski/LaunchDeck/README.md

 # LaunchDeck
-## Diary-like app used for taking notes which is launched upon login.
+## Diary-like app used for taking notes which is launched upon login, letting you feel like a medieval scribe.
 Automatically creates new note page on each day, serving as a personal diary.
 Created with WPF engine in Visual Studio Community Edition in MVVM pattern.

-Main purpose for creating such app wa intention to automatically saving every note, so that the users doesn't have to save it manually like in Notepad.
-Uses SQLite DB connection to save each typed character in the note on the runtime.
+Main intention for creating such app was to automatically save every note, so that the users doesn't have to save it manually like in Notepad.
+Uses Entity Framework Core connecting with SQLite DB to save each note character on the runtime.